Skip to content

 Key metrics:

-• Roaming overlap — 20% coverage overlap between adjacent APs ensures seamless handover
+• Roaming overlap — 20% coverage overlap between adjacent APs supports seamless handover.

-A rogue AP connected to the production network bypasses all wired security controls.
-The following script uses Scapy to scan for wireless networks and alerts when an SSID is not in the approved list:
+A rogue AP connected to the production network bypasses wired security controls.
+The following script uses Scapy to scan for wireless networks and alerts when an SSID is absent from the approved list:

 # pip install scapy